Vibhor89299/Dashboard/README.md

 # Dashboard
-## this dasboard is made using html css and javascript and  i have used chatrs.js to display charts in the the dasboard all the values of chart is hardcoded
+## this dashboard is made using html css and javascript.
+##I have used chatrs.js to display charts in the the dasboard all the values of chart is hardcoded.